rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 ### Troubleshooting

-Use the following information to resolve common issues that can occur when configuring and using multi-factor authentication.
+Use the following information to resolve common issues that can occur when configuring and using multifactor authentication.

 <table>
 <colgroup>